 - A jam or digital thermometer

-- Jam funnel.
-These are often plastic, but I would invest in a stainless steel one that will last you forever
+- Sterile jam funnel.
+These are often plastic, but I would invest in a stainless steel one that will last forever

-- Sterilised glass jars, jam discs and cellophane lid with rubber bands, or self or locking jars like Kilner jars.
+- Sterile glass jars, jam discs and cellophane lids with rubber bands, or self or locking jars like Kilner jars.

 - Jam jar lifter